hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 This page displays a list of all active users and their affiliations (group).

+In addition, equipment responsibles are marked in _green_ and listed a second time in an additional table at the end of the page.

 ### Reservation Abuse

 This page allows to display reservations cancelled by users, to check